Seals are one of the most adorable sea creatures. With their puppy-like features and behaviors, they are rightfully named "sea dogs."

 Dolphins are also famous for their playful interactions with humans.
 Get to know more about them by reading these dolphin facts.

-Did you know that there's a seal species that's as big as a basketball court?
-A male Southern Elephant Seal can weigh 8,800 pounds and measure up to 16 feet long, making them the largest among the seal species.
+Did you know that there's a seal species that's as big as a small car?
+A male Southern Elephant Seal can weigh 8,800 pounds and measure up to 16 feet long, making them the largest seal species.

 It lives in the Eastern and North Pacific Oceans as well as the Antarctic Ocean.
 Consequently, the smallest seal species are the Ringed Seal and Galapagos Fur Seal, weighing 110 pounds and measuring around 5 feet long.